coleifer/peewee/docs/peewee/api.rst

       '%Y-%m-%d' # year-month-day
       '%Y-%m-%d %H:%M:%S' # year-month-day hour-minute-second
       '%Y-%m-%d %H:%M:%S.%f' # year-month-day hour-minute-second.microsecond

+   In addition, any string accepted by :py:meth:`datetime.datetime.fromisoformat` is parsed automatically.

    .. note::
       If the incoming value does not match a format, it is returned as-is.